… offered with kindness and skill.

-- You and I must both negative for COVID-19 on the day of appointments.
+- Clients must test negative for COVID-19 right before appointments.

-- At-home antigen rapid tests are available at cost at my office right before appointments.
+- At-home antigen rapid tests are available at cost at my office.

-- Masks are required regardless of status.
-Lightweight N-95 equivalents provided at no charge.
+- N-95 Masks are required regardless of vaccination or testing status.

 - Office protocols addressing COVID-19 concerns here.

-- Somatic Experiencing: settle, connect, come back to yourself
+- Somatic Experiencing: find your way from trauma and stress back to yourself

 - Remote Bodywork: support and relief through your sense of touch